Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzCdnOrigin.md

 # Update-AzCdnOrigin

 ## SYNOPSIS
-Update an existing origin within an endpoint.
+update an existing origin within an endpoint.

 ## SYNTAX